nishantjr/ml-tableau/docs/05-conclusion.md

 over elements that do not share nodes in the tableau.
 In the case where we are able to identify the elements that produce the conflict, we may be able to synthesize guarded lemmas that allow us to rule out these models.
-\newline
+\todo{relatively complete wrt oracle}
+\todo{mention integration with K}
+newline

-Another important direction is to extend our decidable as much as possible.
+Another important direction is to extend our decidable fragment as much as possible.
+\todo{take away: decidability comes from the restriction to quantification}
 One easy candidate to to drop the requirement that fixedpoints may not have free element variables.
 This will involve extending fixedpoint markers to take arguments, and changes to the \prule{def}, \prule{mu}, and \prule{nu} rules to work with these extended fixedpoint markers.